kenlhlui/pydatacuration-p/docs/after_restart/README.md

 # After restart

 1. Open 'Terminal', click the little down arrow next to the first tab, and switch to 'Ubuntu'

    <img src="01_open-terminal.gif" width="70%" height="70%">

+> [!Note]
+> If you encounter the error message `Logon failure: the user has not been granted the requested logon type at this computer.` after switching to Ubuntu, refer to the [guide](/docs/wsl2-logon_failure/README.md) for troubleshooting steps.

 2. Run the following script to initialize the python environment for running the tool, and to update the tool.